gaphor/gaphas/README.txt

 Gaphor Canvas
 =============

-This module contains an attempt to a new canvas implementation for Gaphor.
+This module contains a new canvas implementation for Gaphor.

 The basic idea is: